Viperinius/ILIAS-Sync2Folder/README.md

 #### Note 2
 Regarding the server change:
 The link check allows aside from the login page the web service page, too.
-Due to some connection problems, this ist currently not working.
+Due to some connection problems, this is currently not working.
-So just use the login link to set your ILIAS server for now.
+So just stick to use the login link to set your ILIAS server for now.

 #### Planned Features
 + be able to change the folder structure settings (e.g. turning the "semester structure" on) and move already loaded files to the new structure